Woman fatally stabbed in Back of the Yards, police say - NewsBreak

 Woman fatally stabbed in Back of the Yards, police say

-A 22-year-old woman was fatally stabbed during a fight in the Back of the Yards Sunday night, according to Chicago police.
+A person was arrested after a woman was stabbed to death Sunday night during a fight in Back of the Yards on the South Side, Chicago police said.

-Police were called to the 5200 block of Carpenter Street about 10:25 p.m. to investigate a report of the stabbing, according to an online media notification.
-They found the woman had suffered multiple stab wounds to her chest and arms, and paramedics rushed her to University of Chicago Medical Center in critical condition.

 Comments / 0